LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 - Job titles, and more.

-While these targeting options may share similarities with other platforms, LinkedIn is designed to encourage workplace networking.
-This makes accessing vital professional information much easier and simplifies the process of creating targeted audiences.
+While these targeting options may resemble those on other platforms, LinkedIn is designed to encourage workplace networking.
+Accessing vital professional information is much easier, which simplifies targeting your best audiences.

 2. Reaching industry decision-makers